FailAcademy/learning/wdp-vancouver/_slides/week-08/03-oop-plugins-widgets.md

 ---
 class: center, middle

-### Another OOP Concept: Inheritance
+### Another Key OOP Concept: Inheritance

 *When one class acts as parent for another child class.*

-The parent provide properties and methods, but the child has the ability to introduce its own too.

 Like people, children inherit from their parents, but parents do not inherit from their children!

+---

+# About Inheritance

+- When you create a child class from parent class, the child class inherits all the properties and methods of the parent class
+- Child classes cannot access `private` properties or methods of the parent
+- When we use the `protected` keyword that means that the given property or method is not available to the outside world, but it is available to its child classes

+---

+# Why Do We Bother?

+*Why bother extending a class in the first place?*

+Creating a child class allows us to **extend** the properties and methods of the parent class.

+The parent provides properties and methods, but the child has the ability to introduce its own too.

+Properties and methods in child classes can even **override** those in the parent class too.

+And we will do exactly that with the **[WP_Widget class](https://github.com/WordPress/WordPress/blob/master/wp-includes/class-wp-widget.php).**

 ---